 With more than 20 years of experience in fundraising and development work, Gattle brings a fresh perspective to fund raising at IMA.
 Currently, the president and founder of Gattle & Company, an Indianapolis-based fundraising consulting firm, Gattle has served as the director of fundraising and institutional advancement at The Center on Philanthropy at Indiana University.
 In this position, she directed the launch of a $100 million endowment campaign that resulted in record-level funding from individuals as well as local and national foundations, including the largest grant ever received in the Center’s history.
 Gattle’s experience also includes leadership positions within the Indiana University School of Medicine, Walther Cancer Institute, New Hope of Indiana Development Corporation and her family’s Florida-based company, Gattle’s Inc.

 A seasoned fund raiser, Gattle is aware of the importance of philanthropy to an institution like IMA.
 “Philanthropy is central to achieving the IMA’s aspirational goals,” said Gattle.
 She adds that “I’m honored to lead the IMA’s development team and help take the fundraising program to a new level of sustained performance.”

-A graduate of University of Florida, Gattle received her master’s degree in philanthropic studies from the Lilly Family School on Philanthropy at Indiana University.
+A graduate of the University of Florida, Gattle received her master’s degree in philanthropic studies from the Lilly Family School of Philanthropy at Indiana University.
 She is a faculty member at The Fund Raising School and an author on the subject of major gift fundraising.